METRO MANILA | The Best Pancit Malabon in the City

 A PHOTOGRAPH OF OLD MALABON

-One of the earliest panciterias that started to call pancit bame as pancit Malabon was from the Caligay clan in Navotas—which used to be part of Malabon—who started selling it on a trade fair booth in Marikina during the 1960s as Pancit ng Taga Malabon—yes, they’re the same ones who still sell pancit Malabon under that brand to this day.
+One of the earliest panciterias that started to call pancit bame as pancit Malabon was from the Caligay clan in Navotas—which used to be part of Malabon.
+They started selling it on a trade fair booth in Marikina during the 1960s as Pancit ng Taga Malabon.
+And yes, they’re the same ones who still sell pancit Malabon under that brand to this day.

 BOOK DISCOUNTED TOURS IN MANILA HERE!